dflook/terraform-github-actions/tofu-fmt/README.md

 * `workspace`

-  OpenTofu workspace to inspect when discovering the OpenTofu version to use, if not otherwise specified.
+  OpenTofu workspace to inspect when discovering the OpenTofu version to use, if the version is not otherwise specified.
   See [dflook/tofu-version](https://github.com/dflook/terraform-github-actions/tree/main/tofu-version#tofu-version-action) for details.

   - Type: string
   - Optional
+  - Default: `default`

 * `backend_config`

   List of OpenTofu backend config values, one per line.
-This is used for discovering the OpenTofu version to use, if not otherwise specified.
+This is used for discovering the OpenTofu version to use, if the version is not otherwise specified.
   See [dflook/tofu-version](https://github.com/dflook/terraform-github-actions/tree/main/tofu-version#tofu-version-action) for details.

   ```yaml